-5 simple steps to an improving relationship with money
+Simple steps in improving your relationship with money

-Have you ever thought about having an improving relationship with money?
+Have you ever thought about improving your relationship with money?
 For most people the answer is probably “No”.
 However, for many people improving their relationship with money, is the single biggest thing that they can do to improve their financial situation.